USS Yosemite (AD-19)

-USS Yosemite (AD-19) was a Dixie-class destroyer tender built just before the start of World War II for the U.S. Navy.
+USS Yosemite (AD-19) was a Dixie-class destroyer tender built during World War II for the U.S. Navy.
 Her task was to service destroyers in, or near, battle areas and to keep them fit for duty.

 The fourth U.S. Navy ship to bear the name, Yosemite was laid down on 19 January 1942 by the Tampa Shipbuilding Company at Tampa, Florida; launched on 16 May 1943; sponsored by Mrs. Melville W. Powers; and commissioned on 25 March 1944.

 World War II

 Between late March and mid-June 1944, the destroyer tender was fitted out at Tampa.
 On 21 June, she got underway for the Virginia Capes, steamed via Key West, and arrived at Hampton Roads on the 26th.
 For the next 10 days, the destroyer tender conducted shakedown training in Chesapeake Bay and then put into Norfolk for additional outfitting and some modifications to her below-deck spaces.

 Early in August, she made a voyage to Fort Pond Bay, New York, to load torpedoes.
 On the 6th, she headed south to Guantanamo Bay and thence proceeded to the Panama Canal Zone, transited the Panama Canal, and arrived at Balboa on the 13th.
 From there, the ship continued her voyage west to Hawaii and arrived in Pearl Harbor on 29 August.